ttsim-dev/ttsim/docs/geps/gep-03.md

 usually change over time; each time a value is changed, another `YYYY-MM-DD` entry is added.

-Some keys at the outermost level refer to functions of the taxes and transfers system.
-These work differently and they are
-{ref}`treated separately below <gep-3-keys-referring-to-functions>`.

 1. The `name` key has two sub-keys `de` and `en`, which are

    - short names without re-stating the realm of the parameter (e.g. "Arbeitslosengeld